niemare/LDACS/README.md

 # Proof of Security of Mutual Authentication and Key Exchange in the L-band Digital Aeronautical Communication System LDACS

-The contribution of this paper is the formal proof of the security of this protocol.
-Using the symbolic model checker Tamarin, we could build a mathematical, formal model of the LDACS MAKE procedure and following several security objectives that this procedure must fulfill, we derived several provable lemmata for Tamarin.
-Tamarin finally proved that the LDACS MAKE procedure is secure in the standard model and is proven to have no design flaws in its architecture.
-This constitutes an important step for the development of the general LDACS cybersecurity architecture since authentication and key establishment are the most crucial steps in establishing secure wireless communication.
+Aeronautical communications systems are currently undergoing a modernization process.
+Analogue legacy systems shall be replaced with modern digital alternatives, offering higher bandwidth, increasing capacity and paving the way for Unmanned Aeronautical Vehicles (UAVs).
+One modern candidate technology is the L-band Digital Aeronautical Communications System (LDACS), enabling long-range safety-critical digital communications between aircraft and ground.
+As with any modern wireless communications system, LDACS is prone to cyber-attacks.
+These issues were addressed in former research, where a secure cell-attachment procedure for LDACS, based on a modified Station to Station (STS) Mutual Authentication and Key Establishment (MAKE) protocol, was proposed.
+However, as of now, its security has not been proven.
+The contribution of this paper is the formal verification of the executability and security of the LDACS cell-attachment procedure using the symbolic model checker Tamarin.
+The achieved results proved that the suggested cell-attachment procedure for LDACS is workable and enables secure communication between aircraft and ground.

 ## Authors:

 Nils Mäurer, Thomas Gräupl: Institute of Communication and Navigation, German Aerospace Center (DLR), Wessling, Germany

-Christoph Gentsch, Rohan Krishnamurthy: Institute of Data Science, German Aerospace Center (DLR), Jena, Germany
+Christoph Gentsch: Institute of Data Science, German Aerospace Center (DLR), Jena, Germany

+Corinna Schmitt: Research Institute CODE, Universität der Bundeswehr München, Neubiberg, Germany

 ## **Paper**

-- Conference details for publication
+- Mäurer, N., Gentsch, C., Gräupl, T. and Schmitt, C. "Formal Security Verification of the Station-to-Station based Cell-attachment Procedure of LDACS.", In Proceedings of the 18th International Conference on Security and Cryptography (SECRYPT 2021)

 ## **File structure:**